YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

 + Jan.
 21st, 2022.
-Our Omni-Dimensional Dynamic Convolution work is accepted to ICLR 2022 as a spotlight oral paper.
+Our Omni-Dimensional Dynamic Convolution work is accepted to ICLR 2022 as a Spotlight paper.
 + September 28th, 2021.
 Our paper for efficient video action recognition is accepted to NeurIPS 2021.
 <!-- + August 11th, 2021.
 I will serve as a SPC member for AAAI 2022.-->
 + July 22nd, 2021.
 Our SNNs (Sub-bit Network Networks), the first work to compress and accelerate binary neural networks, is accepted to ICCV 2021.